NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/old-rate-limiting-deprecation.md

 If you have any rules configured in the previous version of rate limiting rules, these rules will continue to run and you will still be charged based on usage.
 You should migrate your rules to the new system before 2024-05-01.

-Once you have deleted all rules from the previous version of rate limiting rules, the Cloudflare dashboard will only show the new version.
+Once you have deleted all rules from the previous version of rate limiting rules, the Khulnasoft dashboard will only show the new version.

 ### Enterprise customers

-Enterprise contracts that included the previous version of Cloudflare Rate Limiting were based on the good requests model, where customers were billed based on the predicted usage of the feature.
-If you were using the previous version of Cloudflare Rate Limiting, you will have access to both versions of the product with the same number of rules at no additional cost, and they will both apply to your incoming traffic (in this case, the new Rate Limiting will run first).
+Enterprise contracts that included the previous version of Khulnasoft Rate Limiting were based on the good requests model, where customers were billed based on the predicted usage of the feature.
+If you were using the previous version of Khulnasoft Rate Limiting, you will have access to both versions of the product with the same number of rules at no additional cost, and they will both apply to your incoming traffic (in this case, the new Rate Limiting will run first).

 You should migrate your rules to the new system before 2024-05-01.
-Once you have deleted all rules from the previous version of rate limiting rules, the Cloudflare dashboard will only show the new version.
+Once you have deleted all rules from the previous version of rate limiting rules, the Khulnasoft dashboard will only show the new version.

-As an Enterprise customer, you can also upgrade to [Advanced Rate Limiting](https://blog.cloudflare.com/advanced-rate-limiting/), a more feature-rich version of the new Rate Limiting implementation.
+As an Enterprise customer, you can also upgrade to [Advanced Rate Limiting](https://blog.Khulnasoft.com/advanced-rate-limiting/), a more feature-rich version of the new Rate Limiting implementation.
 Contact your account team to learn more about Advanced Rate Limiting.